No results for ""

 The dropdown menu to set the feature flag's return for the targeted audience to false.

-Finally, click Review and save.
-Leave a descriptive note in the Comment textarea and click Save changes:
+Click Review and save.
+Leave a comment in the Comment text area and click Save changes.

-Next, we will turn on the feature flag and then click Review and save:
+Next, turn on the feature flag and then click Review and save.
+Then, add another comment and click Save changes.

-The toggle to turn on the feature flag for our beta users.
+The toggle to turn on the feature flag for the beta users.

-The toggle to turn on the feature flag for our beta users.
+The toggle to turn on the feature flag for the beta users.

 Terrific!
-Our first feature flag now serves all contexts with kind user False while users with kind "beta-tester" will receive True.
+Your feature flag now serves False to all contexts with the "user" kind, while contexts with the "beta-tester" kind receive True.

-Let’s go back to our user demo code to see it in action.
+Return to your demo code to see this in action.

 Confirm your targeting rule

-Return to our code and execute it again.
+Return to the code and execute it again.

-Alice and Bob now receive False while Carlos, our context with kind "beta-user," receives True:
+Alice and Bob now receive False while Carlos, the context with the "beta-tester" kind, receives True:

-Targeting rules can use multiple contexts to build tightly narrowed subsets of users with an extensible flexibility.
-You can imagine targeting only mobile users, only Mac users, or only users of a certain geography.
-Each user can be described with multiple contexts, allowing for granular control on who does and does not get the new feature.
+Targeting rules can use multiple contexts to build tightly narrowed subsets with extensible flexibility.
+Imagine targeting only mobile devices, only users with Gmail addresses, or only users in a certain geography.
+Each of these can be described with multiple contexts, allowing for granular control on who does and does not get the new feature.

 By describing your users with a Context and building targeting rules in your feature flags, your new features can target the precise audience you intend.